hollowdll/hakjdb/docs/kvdb-cli.md

 ## Delete all keys

 Deleting all the keys of a database removes the keys and the values they are holding.
 This can be used to remove all the data stored in a database.
+The database will be blocked until the operation has finished.

 To delete all the keys of a database, use command:
 ```bash